Blog

 The baseball success of Ebel’s sons have also kept him in the news, as he and his wife Shannon have lived in Rancho Cucamonga.
 Brady and Trey Ebel were a year apart at Corona High, having arrived as a pair from Etiwanda High.
 At one point in 2023, the two were hitting a combined .720 for the team (13 for 18).

 Brady, a left-handed hitting shortstop and pitcher, finished his senior season as a Top 100 prospect for the 2025 MLB draft.
-At 6-foot-3 and 185 pounds, Brady, who has a commitment to LSU to play, was picked No. 32 overall in July by the Milwaukee Brewers.
+At 6-foot-3 and 185 pounds, Brady, who had a commitment to LSU, was picked No. 32 overall in July ’25 by the Milwaukee Brewers, signed, and played in Single A Carolina.
 Brady was one of three Corona High players picked in the first round — the first time that has happened in the 60 years of the draft history that three from the same high school were chosen.

 Trey, a middle-infielder with a commitment to Texas A&M, is closer in size to his father at 5-foot-10 and 165 pounds as he has one more year of high school.